Irish traditional music: Guitar

 The guitar is not traditional in Irish music but has become widely accepted in modern sessions.
 These are usually strummed with a plectrum (pick) to provide backing for the melody players or, sometimes, a singer.
 Irish backing tends to use chord voicings up and down the neck, rather than basic first or second position "cowboy chords"; unlike those used in jazz, these chord voicings seldom involve barre fingerings and often employ one or more open strings in combination with strings stopped at the fifth or higher frets.
 Modal (root and fifth without the third, neither major nor minor) chords are used extensively alongside the usual major and minor chords, as are suspended and sometimes more exotic augmented chords; however, the major and minor seventh chords are less employed than in many other styles of music.

 Ideally, the guitarist follows the leading melody player or singer precisely rather than trying to control the rhythm and tempo.
 Most guitar parts take inspiration and direction from the melody, rather than driving the melody as in other acoustic genres.

-Many of the earliest notable guitarists working in traditional music, such as Dáithí Sproule and The Bothy Band's Mícheál Ó Domhnaill, tuned their instruments in "DADGAD" tuning, although many players use the "standard" (EADGBE) and "drop D" (DADGBE) tunings: among others, Steve Cooney, Arty McGlynn and John Doyle.
+Many of the earliest notable guitarists working in traditional music, such as Dáithí Sproule and The Bothy Band's Mícheál Ó Domhnaill, tuned their instruments in "DADGAD" tuning.
+Many other players including Steve Cooney, Arty McGlynn and John Doyle use the "standard" (EADGBE) and "drop D" (DADGBE) tunings.
 A host of other alternative tunings are also used by some players.
 The distinctive feature of these tunings is that one or more open strings played along with fingered chord shapings provide a drone note part of the chord.

-Guitarists and bouzouki players may play single note melody instead of harmonizing accompaniment, but in live acoustic sessions with more than two or three players but it is difficult to produce sufficient volume to be heard over drumming and the piercing sound of fiddles and penny whistles.
+Guitarists and bouzouki players may play single note melody instead of harmonizing accompaniment, but in live acoustic sessions with more than two or three players it is difficult to produce sufficient volume to be heard over drumming and the piercing sound of fiddles and penny whistles.